dianavoz/News-API/README.md

 https://backend-project-news-api.herokuapp.com/api

 <p>The purpose of this API is to access application data programmatically.
-The intention is to mimic the building of a real world backend service which should provide this information to the front end architecture.
+The intention is to mimic the building of a real world backend service which should provide this information to the front end architecture.</p>
-Your database will be PSQL, and you will interact with it using node-postgres.</p>
 <p>The users are able to sort, filter the articles based on topics, order by ASC or DESC, comment and vote on them.</p>

   <ul>